NRI Income Tax & Compliance

 Section 80C

 Seeking different ways to save some tax on your investment in India?
-If yes, then your first route towards it is Section 80C of the Income Tax Act 1961.
-Through this section, you can claim up to INR 1,50,000 tax deductions on your investment in several financial assets like ELSS, PPF, NSC, etc., and reduce your tax liability.
-Section 80C provides you with several tax-saving options through allowable expenses and several investments.
-Want to know more about this section?
-Well, then you are at the right destination.
-In this blog, we will talk about who can claim deductions under this section, the available tax deductions, and the exemptions it offers.
-So, let's begin reading.
+If so, your first route to it is Section 80C of the Income Tax Act, 1961.
+Through this section, you can claim up to INR 1,50,000 tax deductions on your investments in several financial assets like ELSS, PPF, NSC, etc., and reduce your tax liability.
+Section 80C provides you with several tax-saving options through allowable expenses and various investments.

 Who Can Claim Section 80C Deductions?